-Encouragingly, however, more and more people are using internet-powered services to research products and purchase online, so we expect to see this number surge as mobile internet access, faster connectivity, and increased familiarity with online shopping combine in the coming months.
+Encouragingly, however, more and more people are using internet-powered services to research products and purchase online, so we expect to see this number explode as mobile internet access, faster connectivity, and increased familiarity with online shopping combine in the coming months.

 So what does all this mean for marketers?
 Here are our three key tips:

-Get Involved In E-Commerce Now: India's e-commerce market may still be nascent, but now is the time to get involved.
-There are still many opportunities for brands to gain early mover advantage, and brands that can help e-commerce platforms in their growth stand to forge powerful relationships that will stand them in great stead when the e-commerce revolution gathers pace.
+- Get Involved In E-Commerce Now: India's e-commerce market may still be nascent, but now is the time to get involved.
+There are still many opportunities for brands to gain early mover advantage, and brands that can help e-commerce platforms in their growth stand to forge powerful relationships will stand them in great stead when the e-commerce revolution gathers pace.

 Indian marketers looking for more tailored insights may also like to note that I'll be presenting at the upcoming International Advertising Association Whats Coming Next conference, which takes place in Kochi, India, between September 3rd and 5th.
 You can find full details here.